edHelper.com

 By Vickie Chao

 2 Emperor Wu of the Western Han dynasty was a great ruler.
 Under his reign (141 B.C. - 87 B.C.), the economy was booming and the society was prosperous.
 Things were great!
-But Emperor Wu had his concern.
-He was worried about a nomadic tribe called Xiongnu living in the present-day Mongolia.
+But Emperor Wu was concerned.
+He was worried about a nomadic tribe called Xiongnu living in present-day Mongolia.
 Every now and then, the Xiongnu people would cross China's northern border to harass local residents.
-Their aggressiveness obscured the prosperity that the Chinese had grown to enjoy.
+Their aggressiveness threatened the prosperity that the Chinese had grown to enjoy.

 3 Emperor Wu wanted to address the issue and get rid of the Xiongnu once and for all.
 But he didn't want to commit his troops without a solid strategy.
 One day in 138 B.C., he received a very interesting intelligence report.
 Emperor Wu learned that the Yuezhi people, another nomadic tribe, held a deep grudge against the Xiongnu.
-Not so long ago, the Xiongnu defeated the Yuezhi and forced them to move westward.
+Not so long ago, the Xiongnu had defeated the Yuezhi and had forced them to move westward.
 He heard that the Yuezhi people wanted to avenge the Xiongnu for the brutal death of their king.
 Right away, Emperor Wu had an idea.
 He wanted to build an alliance with the Yuezhi.
-He wanted to use the allied forces and open two war fronts -- south with China and west with the Yuezhi -- with the Xiongnu.
-He figured that the Xiongnu could not sustain attacks from both sides and the victory would be a sure thing.
+He wanted to use the allied forces and open two war fronts – one to the south with Chinese forces and another to the west with Yuezhi forces – both against the Xiongnu.
+He figured that the Xiongnu could not sustain attacks from both sides, and victory would be a sure thing.
 To convey his proposal, Emperor Wu needed to send an envoy to the Yuezhi.
 He asked for a volunteer, and Zhang Qian came forward.

 Paragraphs 4 to 9: